maldoinc/wireup/docs/pages/benchmarks.md

 Actual requests per second (RPS) will change based on your hardware.
 The most important metric is how the libraries perform relative to each other.

-**Globals** represents the theoretical maximum performance.
-In this setup, services are accessed directly from the global scope or manually instantiated within the route handler, bypassing DI containers entirely.
+**Manual Wiring (No DI)** represents the theoretical maximum performance.
+In this setup, services are manually instantiated within the route handler, bypassing DI containers entirely.
 This row exists purely to establish an upper bound on DI overhead, not as an endorsement of global state or manual wiring.

 **Wireup Class-Based** represents the performance of Wireup when using the